FAsodariya05/Portfolio-website/README.md

 ## Getting Started

-To view the website locally or make modifications, follow these steps:

-1. Clone the repository: git clone [repository URL]
-2. Open the project folder in your preferred code editor.
-3. Open the portfolio1.html file in a web browser to view the website.
+1. Open the portfolio1.html file in a web browser to view the website.

-## Contributing

-I appreciate any suggestions, feedback, or contributions to enhance this personal portfolio website.
-If you would like to contribute, please follow the guidelines in the CONTRIBUTING.md file.

-## Contact

-If you have any questions or inquiries, please feel free to reach out to me through the contact information provided in the website or by using the contact form.

 Thank you for visiting my personal portfolio repository!
 I hope you find it informative and visually appealing.